tabishfayyaz/notes-and-books/learning-rx-java.md

 1. **onNext:** passes each item one at a time from the source Observable all the way down to the Observer
 2. **onComplete:** communicates a completion event all the way down to the Observer, indicating that no more onNext calls will occur
-3. **onError:** communicates an error up the chain to the Observer, where the Observer typically defines how to handle it.
-Unless retry() operator is used to intercept the error, the Observable schain typically terminates and no more emissions will occur
+3. **onError:** communicates an error to the Observer, where the Observer typically defines how to handle it.
+Unless retry() operator is used to intercept the error, the Observable chain typically terminates and no more emissions will occur

 **Observable** contract dictates that emissions must be passed sequentially and one at a time.
 Emissions cannot be passed by an Observable concurrently or in parallel.
 This is not a limitation but a simplification to reason with.

-**onComplete** communicates up the chain to the Observer that no more items are coming.
+**onComplete** communicates to the Observer that no more items are coming.
 Observables can indeed be infinite, and if this is the case, the onComplete event will never be called.

 Technically, a source could stop emitting onNext calls and never call onComplete -> likely a bad design